-For routine enquiries about this policy, contact the Head teacher in the first instance via email; head@springmeadow.cambs.sch.uk
+For routine enquiries about this policy, contact the school's data protection representative in the first instance Mrs Laura Fielding, Headteacher.
+Head@springmeadow.cambs.sch.uk

 The DPO is also a point of contact for individuals whose data the school processes, and the first point of contact for the ICO.